oatlog/oatlog/doc/report/main.typ

   abstract: [
     // Abstract text about your project in Computer Science and Engineering
     #TODO[Write abstract]

+    #TODO[We have made an egglog compatible e-graph engine]
   ],
   keywords: ("e-graphs", "equality saturation", "datalog", "program optimization", "rewrite rules"),
   acknowledgements: [